soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/enable-mailbox-auditing.md

 |**UpdateFolderPermissions** <br/> |A folder permission was changed.
 Folder permissions control which users in your organization can access folders in a mailbox and the messages located in those folders.  <br/> |
 |**UpdateInboxRules** <br/> |An inbox rule has been added, removed, or changed.
 Inbox rules are used to process messages in the user's Inbox based on the specified conditions and take actions when the conditions of a rule are met, such as moving a message to a specified folder or deleting a message.  <br/> |
 |||

+For a complete list of mailbox actions, including actions that are available but aren't included in the set of default actions, see the [Mailbox auditing actions](#mailbox-auditing-actions) section in this article.

 ### Display a list of mailbox actions logged by default